The Ultimate In Birding Tours

 Around the edge of the little town, we can expect to find Gray-crowned Rosy Finch (here of the distinctive Pribilof race umbrina), the handsome Lapland Longspur (or Lapland Bunting) and the Pribilof form of the Pacific Wren.
 Salt Lagoon and the freshwater lakes and marshes are likely to produce various wildfowl, shorebirds and gulls, including Long-tailed Duck, Semipalmated Plover, Least Sandpiper, large numbers of Glaucous-winged Gulls and sometimes lingering Glaucous Gulls.

 In the southwestern part of the island, we will visit more seabird cliffs where beautiful Harlequin Ducks are commonly seen offshore and Buffleheads are often present.
-Providing weather conditions are good (fog can be a problem here) we can expect to enjoy close up views of many of the auk species.
+Providing weather conditions are good (fog can be a problem here) we can expect to enjoy close-up views of many of the auk species.

 Another of the speciality birds on St Paul is the Pribilof race of the restricted-range Rock Sandpiper, which nests on the dry tundra.